Are you planning to visit Singapore with your partner on a holiday soon?

-- Be patient – Remember that many creatures instinctually hide from predators or blend into their surroundings.
+- Be patient – many creatures hide or blend into their surroundings.
 Be patient when looking for the animals, especially while on the Amazon River Quest boat ride.

 - Get to know the animals – While many animals are shy, River Safari is home to plenty of friendly ones.
-River Safari offers opportunities to meet and feed their residents.
+River Safari allows visitors to meet and feed their animals.
 See their website for the full list of programs.

 - Be ready to float – River Safari offers two floating rides: Amazon River Quest and Reservoir Cruise.
-Take advantage of the chance to catch the scenes and see the animals from a different vantage point.
+If you’re after a romantic moment, the Reservoir Cruise will be your best chance!

 19. Night Safari